-System can be covered by the Arrangement/Agreement through agreement among the Parties.

-- The meaning of "Transit" is wholly adopted from Article V of the GATT by paraphrasing it.
+- "International trade" means sales of goods originating from a Party and destined to another Party.
+The term "international trade" specifies that the provisions of the Agreement/Framework Agreement will apply to trade in goods originating from a Party and destined to another Party.
+Such approach is used in the WTO framework as well as in regional trade agreements. - "Goods" means any commodity included in the Nomenclature governed by the Convention on the Harmonized Commodity Description and Coding System except goods bought for personal, family or household use. - With this definition of Goods, the Agreement/Framework Agreement excludes transactions with consumers.
+However, the Parties to the Agreement/Framework Agreement who would like to have consumer transactions be covered may do so voluntarily by separate arrangements among the Parties. - Any commodity not included in the Nomenclature governed by the Convention on the Harmonized Commodity Description and Coding System can be covered by the Agreement/Framework Agreement through additional agreement among the Parties. - The meaning of "Transit" is wholly adopted from Article V of the GATT by paraphrasing it.
 Transit means the passage of goods across the territory of a Party, with or without trans-shipment, warehousing, breaking bulk, or change in the mode of transport, when such passage is carried out to or from the territory of any other Party. - Customs transit is defined by Specific Annex E of the Revised Kyoto Convention (RKC) as the Customs procedure under which goods are transported under Customs control (and without imposing Customs duties) from one Customs office to another.
-The national transit operations included in this definition of Customs transit are out of scope of this Arrangement/Agreement. - As to transit, it is understood that the provisions of the Arrangement/Agreement will apply between Parties one of which is the party of transit and another is the party from whose territory goods arrive to the party of transit (first option) or the party to whose territory goods go from the party of transit (second option).
-In any case the provisions of the Arrangement/Agreement will apply when all 3 parties are Parties to the Arrangement/Agreement.
+The national transit operations included in this definition of Customs transit are out of scope of this Agreement/Framework Agreement. - As to transit, it is understood that the provisions of the Agreement/Framework Agreement will apply between Parties one of which is the party of transit and another is the party from whose territory goods arrive to the party of transit (first option) or the party to whose territory goods go from the party of transit (second option). - "Related Services" means all services associated with sales of goods, including payment, insurance, carriage, transshipment, warehousing, etc.